iCodeSometime/asynchronize/readme.md

 Find yourself writing the same boilerplate for all your asynchronous methods?
 Get dryyyy with asynchronize.

+There are no dependencies other than Ruby.
+Just install with `gem install asynchronize` or add to your Gemfile and `bundle`

 ## Usage
 Create a class with asynchronized methods
 ```Ruby